131/clap-trigger/README.md

 This module conforms to "strict minimal composition" (use browserify and you'll get the tiniest possible code, with all underlying componants fully tested)

+# How
+This module relies on sox ("Swiss Army knife of sound processing programs").
+Sox is available on all platforms.

+# Windows requirements
+Have sox.exe available in your path (download http://sox.sourceforge.net/)

+# Linux requirements
+Have sox available in your path.

 # API
 ```
 var engine  = require('clap-trigger');